silverbulletmd/silverbullet/website/Install/Configuration.md

 * `SB_LOCKOUT_TIME`: Specifies the amount of time (in seconds) a client will be blocked until attempting to log back in.

 # Storage
-SilverBullet supports multiple storage backends for keeping your [[Spaces]] content.
+SilverBullet supports storage backends for keeping your [[Spaces]] content.
+Right now the only supported backend is to use your local disk.

 ## Disk storage
 This is the default and simplest backend to use: a folder on disk.
 It is configured as follows: